Students should begin the application process one year in advance of the semester in which they intend to enroll.

 US applicants, or applicants who graduated from an accredited US college or university, must have an upper division undergraduate grade point average of 3.00 or higher.
 In the case of non-US applicants, the UF Office of Admission will determine degree equivalency.

-Interviews are required for all international applicants.
-Those exempt from this requirement are applicants from India, those with U.S. bachelor’s degrees and all other applicants from countries on this list.
+Interviews are required for most international applicants.
+Those exempt from this requirement are applicants from India and all other applicants from countries on this list.

 For any academic class activity, students must follow the University of Florida Student Honor Code.
 Any violation of the honor code will automatically result in a grade of E (Fail) for this course and further sanctions that may include a suspension or expulsion from the University through the Dean of Students Office.
 All incidents will be reported to Student Conduct and Conflict Resolution at the University of Florida.